-The Poconos are well known as one of Pennsylvania’s best outdoor destinations.
+The Poconos is well known as one of Pennsylvania’s best outdoor destinations.
 And, outdoor enthusiasts flock to the Delaware Water Gap and Glen Okono near Jim Thorpe to see some of the best waterfalls around.

-However, for those looking for a bit more off the radar destinations, there are many great choices.
+However, for those looking for a bit more off-the-radar destinations, there are many great choices.
 One of those is Hawk Falls in Hickory Run State Park.

 Hawk Falls is a 25-foot tall waterfall along Hawk Run in the southeastern corner of the park.
 The waterfall is actually located fairly close to Interstate 476 (you can even see a large bridge from the top of the falls), but it’s fortunately far enough away that the sound of traffic doesn’t impair the serenity of the area.